North American beaver: Dam-building

 The purpose of the dam is to create a deepwater refuge enabling the beaver to escape from predators.
 When deep water is already present in lakes, rivers, or larger streams, the beaver may dwell in a bank burrow and bank lodge with an underwater entrance.
 The beaver dam is constructed using branches from trees the beavers cut down, as well as rocks, grass, and mud.
-Where naturally occurring woody material is limiting, beavers may build their dams largely of rocks.
-The inner bark, twigs, shoots, and leaves of such trees are also an important part of the beaver's diet.
-The trees are cut down using their strong incisor teeth.
-Their front paws are used for digging and carrying and placing materials.
+Where naturally occurring woody material is limited, beavers may build their dams largely of rocks.
+Beavers cut down trees using their strong incisor teeth, and use their front feet for digging, carrying, and placing materials.
 The sound of running water dictates when and where a beaver builds its dam.
 Besides providing a safe home for the beaver, beaver ponds also provide habitat for waterfowl, fish, and other aquatic animals.
 Their dams help reduce soil erosion and can help reduce flooding.
 However, beaver dams are not permanent and depend on the beavers' continued presence for their maintenance.
 Beavers generally concentrate on building and repairing dams in the fall in preparation for the coming winter.
 In northern areas, they often do not repair breaches in the dam made by otters, and sometimes breach the dam themselves and lower the water level in the pond to create more breathing space under the ice or get easier access to trees below the dam.
 In a 1988 study in Alberta, Canada, no beavers repaired "sites of water loss" during the winter.
 Of 178 sites of water loss, beavers repaired 78 when water was opened, and did not repair 68.
 The rest were partially repaired.

 Beavers are best known for their dam-building.
 They maintain their pond-habitat by reacting quickly to the sound of running water, and damming it up with tree branches and mud.
 Early ecologists believed that this dam-building was an amazing feat of architectural planning, indicative of the beaver's high intellect.
 This theory was tested when a recording of running water was played in a field near a beaver pond.
 Although it was on dry land, the beaver covered the tape player with branches and mud.
 The largest beaver dam is 2790 ft in length—more than half a mile long—and was discovered via satellite imagery in 2007.
 It is located on the southern edge of Wood Buffalo National Park in northern Alberta and is more than twice the width of the Hoover Dam which spans 1244 ft.